VinaLx/VinaLx.github.io/_posts/2017-09-07-haskell-basic-monad.md

 ## Review of typeclass

 Type class is a feature of haskell type system which provides a way to describe a class (set) of types which have similar operations.
-The simplest case the `Num` typeclass:
+The simplest case is the `Num` typeclass:

 ~~~ haskell
 class Num a where